Local alpha-removal strength in the mean-field approximation: Introduction

-Experimentally, the alpha correlations in nuclei can be investigated by quasi-free alpha knockout reactions \cite{CRCNC81,RCCGHW77}.
-A recent experiment on the alpha knockout reactions in Sn isotopes by Tanaka and collaborators \cite{Tan21} reveals that the cross section monotonous decreases as the neutron number increases.
-They interpret this trend as a tight interplay between the alpha formation and the neutron skin \cite{Typ14}.
-The distorted wave impulse approximation study shows that the reaction takes place in a peripheral region and probes the alpha particles in the nuclear surface \cite{YMO16}.
-Another purpose of the present paper is to examine consistency between the calculated local alpha strength and the result of Ref.~\cite{Tan21}.
+Experimentally, the $\alpha$ correlations in nuclei can be investigated by quasifree $\alpha$-knockout reactions \cite{CRCNC81,RCCGHW77}.
+A recent experiment on the $\alpha$-knockout reactions in Sn isotopes by Tanaka and collaborators \cite{Tan21} reveals that the cross section monotonically decreases as the neutron number increases.
+They interpret this trend as a tight interplay between the $\alpha$ formation and the neutron skin \cite{Typ14}.
+The distorted-wave impulse-approximation study shows that the reaction takes place in a peripheral region and probes the $\alpha$ particles in the nuclear surface \cite{YMO16}.
+Another purpose of the present paper is to examine consistency between the calculated local $\alpha$-removal strength and the result of Ref.~\cite{Tan21}.

-The paper is organized as follows: We propose a feasible measure of four-particle localization, local alpha strength, in Sec.~\ref{sec:local_alpha_strength_function}.
-In Sec.~\ref{sec:results}, the local alpha strength is applied to Sn and other isotopes.
-The calculation is compared with the measurement of the alpha-knockout reaction.
+The paper is organized as follows: We propose a feasible measure of four-particle localization, local $\alpha$-removal strength, in Sec.~\ref{sec:local_alpha_strength_function}.
+In Sec.~\ref{sec:results}, the local $\alpha$-removal strength is applied to Sn and other isotopes.
+The calculation is compared with the measurement of the $\alpha$-knockout reaction.
 Concluding remarks are given in Sec.~\ref{sec:conclusion}.